 Please dont hesitate to participate in our next session, even if you did not participate into the last session you are welcome.

-The workshop will take place in several sessions between June 12 and July 31 as part of the Mahalla Festival 2020 in times of the COVID-19 pandemic.
+The workshop will take place in several sessions between June 12 and December 31 as part of the Mahalla Festival 2020.

 You can follow the recordings of the past sessions on the StreetWalking video magazine: http://streetwalking.inenart.eu/community-video-workshop-online-session